smartadserver/smart-display-android-samples/README.md

-# Smart AdServer — Android Instream SDK Samples
+# Smart AdServer — Android Display SDK Samples

 This repository contains sample applications demonstrating how to integrate the various ad formats provided by the _Smart Android Display SDK_.